k-ye/k-ye.github.io/_posts/2020-12-06-meshmore-an-ios-app-for-low-poly-arts.md

 ![]({{page.res_dir}}/ny-sol.jpg)
 ![]({{page.res_dir}}/horse-mbp.jpg)

-The core data structure I used was called the *half-edge mesh*.
-It is a very efficient data structure to support operations like travesing the adjacent elements in the mesh, edge splitting and collapsing, etc. Some of the materials that I found useful during the development are listed below.
+The core data structure in MeshMore was the *half-edge mesh*.
+This is a very efficient data structure to support operations like travesing the adjacent elements in the mesh, edge splitting and collapsing, etc. Some of the materials that I found useful during the development are listed below.

 * [https://462cmu.github.io/asst2_meshedit](https://462cmu.github.io/asst2_meshedit)
 * [https://kaba.hilvi.org/homepage/blog/halfedge/halfedge.htm](https://kaba.hilvi.org/homepage/blog/halfedge/halfedge.htm): Unfortunately the website doesn't seem to be updated for a while.
 So if you click on it, your browser is probably gonna give you a big warning.
 But the material helped clarify a lot of the concepts and implementation details.